tderkert/Glyphs-Scripts/README.md

 **New tab with glyphs containing both components and paths in same layer:** Open new tab with glyphs containing both components and paths in same layer (only in current layer)
 **New tab with glyphs containing unaligned components:** Open new tab with glyphs containing unaligned components (only in current layer)
 **Print An Array Of All Unicode Glyphs In String Format**
+**New Tab With Random Words:** New tab with 10 random words from 'http://www.setgetgo.com/randomword' API.
+(Required internet connection)